dayanruben/tracy/README.md

 2. Setup `TracingFlowProcessor.setup()`
 3. Does not work yet with suspend functions!
 4. You need to provide package name for tracing (see `TracingFlowDecoratorAgent`)

+# Publish
+To publish, you need to provide `SPACE_USERNAME` and `SPACE_PASSWORD` with read and write access to the "AI Development Kit" space repository.